* In case of any delay in receiving the OTP, you may verify it later. Please proceed without verification.

 How to Get to the Krishna Temple

 The Krishna Temple is in Hampi and there are daily busies operating from Bangalore and other nearby areas to connect to Hampi.
-The nearest rail head to Hampi is in the town of Hospet and the nearest domestic airport is at Bellary.
+The nearest rail head to Hampi is in the town of Hospet and the nearest domestic airport is at Bellary in Karnataka.

 This is one of the must see sites in Hampi.
 The carvings are especially spectacular with the Yalis (the mythical lion) on the pillars and the entrances to the temple hall flanged with impressive carvings of elephant balustrades.
 Many small shrines and pillared halls adorn the campus.
 The temple kitchen is located at the south east of the main shrine.
 The main tower at the east is an impressive sight with numerous carvings on it (now the tower is under restoration work).
 You can see the carvings of the 10 incarnations of Lord Vishnu in this temple.